 Whitwick & District U3A - Reading Group

 This group is for those with a general interest in all books and reading.
 At each meeting we choose the book we will read during the following month and discuss the book we have just finished.
-We meet in each others' homes and the host of the next meeting selects the book that will be read and discussed.

 If you've looked at, or even read, some of our choices, why not come along and join us?
 You don't have to join in with the discussion if you don't want to.
 All you need is a love of reading a wide range of books and we would be delighted to see you.

-2nd Monday of the month for approx 1 hour
+2nd Monday of the month for approx 1 hour starting at 10.30 am.

 To make the process of selecting a book for the group to read, we decided to limit our choices to the following categories for this year: Auto/biographies, Short listers or prize winners, Short stories